 Another reference states: "This place probably derives its name from the AngloSaxon word Fearn; the fern plant formerly overran the land, and still grows abundantly in the neighbourhood. " Other spelling variants for the hamlet in these early years included Farneworth and Farnewrth in 1278; and Ffornword in 1282.

 There is another Farnworth in Cheshire in the Borough of Halton, and this latter town was also influential in the family's history as Leising de Farnewurd was listed there in the Pipe Rolls of 1185.

 Early History of the Farmesworde family

-Another 138 words (10 lines of text) covering the years 1650 and 1666 are included under the topic Early Farmesworde History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Farmesworde research.
+Another 71 words (5 lines of text) covering the years 1650, 1666, 1651 and 1652 are included under the topic Early Farmesworde History in all our PDF Extended History products and printed products wherever possible.

 Farmesworde Spelling Variations

 Only recently has spelling become standardized in the English language.
 As the English language evolved in the Middle Ages, the spelling of names changed also.
 The name Farmesworde has undergone many spelling variations, including Fanworth, Farnworth, Farnworthy, Farnsworth, Farnesworth and many more.

 Early Notables of the Farmesworde family (pre 1700)